wrewsama/obsidian-vault/Book Notes/Operating Systems Three Easy Pieces.md

 	- each nice level is mapped to a `weight`, higher niceness => lower weight
 	- when process $i$ runs, increment $vruntime_i$ by $\frac{weight_0}{weight_i} * runtime_i$
 - when sleeping processes wake up, their `vruntime` is set to the lowest `vruntime` in the red black tree (prevent it from hogging CPU)

+## Chapter 10: Multiprocessor Scheduling
+issues of a single queue:
+- synchronisation: different cores need concurrent access to the shared scheduler
+- cache affinity: jobs that keep switching core will have more cache misses

+multi-queue scheduling:
+- have a separate scheduling queue for each core, each job is assigned to one of the queues
+- work stealing: underused queue can check to see if other queues have more, then reassign those jobs to the underused queue